ggh-png/NavigationTuning/README.md

  If you have more than enough computation power, you should take a look at the resolution of your laser scanner, because when creating the map using gmapping, if the laser scanner has lower resolution than your desired map resolution, there will be a lot of small "unknown dots”  because the laser scanner cannot cover that area**<br><br>

  my conclusion --> case in local costmap for local planner, select best resolution considered laser sensor resolution !! <br>
-  ***For  example,  Hokuyo  URG-04LX-UG01  laser  scanner  has  metric  resolution  of 0.01mm.***  Therefore, scanning a map with resolution <= 0.01 will require the robot to rotate several times in order to clear unknown dots.***We found 0.02 to be a sufficientresolution to use.***<br>
+  *For  example,  Hokuyo  URG-04LX-UG01  laser  scanner  has  metric  resolution  of 0.01mm.*  Therefore, scanning a map with resolution <= 0.01 will require the robot to rotate several times in order to clear unknown dots. *We found 0.02 to be a sufficient resolution to use.*<br>

- ## obstacle layer and voxel layer(later describe detail)
+ ## obstacle layer and voxel layer (later describe detail)
-  These two layers are responsible for marking obstacles on the costmap.They can becalled altogether as 'obstacle layer'.the obstacle layer tracks in two  dimensions, whereas the voxel layer tracks in three.
-Obstacles are marked(detected) or cleared(removed) based on data from robot’s sensors.<br>
+  *These two layers are responsible for marking obstacles on the costmap.
+They can be called altogether as 'obstacle layer'.<br>
+  the obstacle layer tracks in two dimensions, whereas the voxel layer tracks in three.<br>
-  복셀 레이어는 장애물 레이어에서 상속되며, 레이저 스캔이나 포인트 클라우드 또는 포인트 클라우드2 타입 메시지와 함께 전송된 데이터를 해석하여 장애물 정보를 얻는다.
+  Obstacles are marked(detected) or cleared(removed) based on data from robot’s sensors.<br>* 복셀 레이어는 장애물 레이어에서 상속되며, 레이저 스캔이나 포인트 클라우드 또는 포인트 클라우드2 타입 메시지와 함께 전송된 데이터를 해석하여 장애물 정보를 얻는다.
 3D obstacles are eventually projected down tothe 2D costmap for inflation.<br>

   obstacle_range: The default maximum distance from the robot at which anobstacle will be inserted into the cost map in meters.<br>

   ## AMCL
   amcl , Adaptive Monte Carlo Localization (AMCL), also known as particle filter localization. **work summary : Each sample stores a position, orientation data representing the robot’s pose.
-When the robot moves, particles are resampled based on their current stateas well as robot’s actions.** We now summarize several issues that may affect the quality of AMCL localization.
-MCL maintains ***two probabilistic models***, a motion model and a measurement model. <br>
+When the robot moves, particles are resampled based on their current stateas well as robot’s actions.** We now summarize several issues that may affect the quality of AMCL localization. *MCL maintains two probabilistic models, a motion model and a measurement model*. <br>
-In  ROS amcl, the motion model corresponds to a model of the odometry, while the measurement model correspond to a model of laser scans.
+In  ROS amcl, *the motion model corresponds to a model of the odometry, while the measurement model correspond to a model of laser scans.*

 ## Recovery Behaviors